metabase/metabase/docs/developers-guide/driver-changelog.md

 ## Metabase 0.50.0

+- The multimethod `metabase.driver/describe-fields` has been added.
+The method needs to be implemented if the database supports the `:fast-sync-fields` feature.

 - The multimethod `metabase.driver/describe-table-fks` has been deprecated in favor of `metabase.driver/describe-fks`.
   `metabase.driver/describe-table-fks` will be removed in 0.53.0.